 Valldemossa has been an inspiration to many artists such as Rubén Darío, Unamuno and Frédéric Chopin, who composed there his Preludios Op.
 28 and described the town as the most beautiful place in the world.

-Do you want to check if the composer’s words are true?
-You can book this free tour and wander the narrow streets of Valldemossa while you learn the stories of the aristocrats and artists who frequented it.
+🆓 Do you want to check if the composer’s words are true?
+You can book this free tour in Valldemossa and wander through its narrow streets while you learn the stories of the aristocrats and artists who once lived there.

 By the way!
 You can’t leave this beautiful place without stopping for a snack at the Ca’n Molinas patisserie for one of its famous coca de patatas (sponge cake) accompanied by a delicious hot chocolate.
 Try them… and let us know!

 📝 Do you want to know more?
 Check here the complete guide with all the information about Valldemossa.

 Na Foradada viewpoint, the best sunset in Serra de Tramuntana mountains

 One of the most famous viewpoints on the island of Mallorca is Na Foradada, in the municipality of Deià, surrounded by spectacular scenery.